Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Denver and its opponents have combined for 44 points -- this matchup's over/under -- just one time this year.
+- Denver and its opponents have combined for 44.5 points -- this matchup's over/under -- just one time this season.

-- Sunday's over/under is one point higher than the combined 43 PPG average of the two teams.
+- Sunday's over/under is 1.5 points higher than the combined 43 PPG average of the two teams.

-- This contest's over/under is 4.8 points more than the 39.2 these two squads combine to allow per game this season.
+- This contest's over/under is 5.3 points above the 39.2 these two squads combine to allow per game this season.

-- Broncos games have an average total of 42.4 points this season, 1.6 fewer than Sunday's over/under.
+- The Broncos and their opponents score an average of 42.4 points per game, 2.1 fewer than Sunday's total.

-- The 48.0 PPG average total in Raiders games this season is 4.0 points more than this game's over/under.
+- In 2020, games involving the Raiders have averaged a total of 48.0 points, 3.5 more than the set total in this contest.

 Broncos stats and trends